Degenerative Myelopathy Blog Banner

 Long-term Prognosis

-Degenerative myelopathy is ultimately fatal, though dogs typically don't die directly from the disease.
-Most affected dogs are euthanized when quality of life becomes unacceptable, usually within 6 months to 2 years of diagnosis.
+Degenerative myelopathy is ultimately fatal, though dogs typically do not die directly from the disease itself.
+Many affected dogs are euthanized when quality of life becomes unacceptable, often within 6 months to 2 years of diagnosis.

-The non-painful nature of the condition means dogs may maintain good spirits and appetite even as mobility declines, making quality of life decisions particularly challenging for families.
+The non-painful nature of the condition means dogs may maintain good spirits and appetite even as mobility declines, which can make quality of life decisions especially difficult for families.

 A dog undergoing physical therapy in a hydrotherapy pool is being assisted by a veterinary rehabilitation specialist...